-The Gigabit Ethernet Switch is intelligent multilayer switch (Layer 2, 3) with 24 10/100/1000BASE-T ports, four of which are combination ports that are shared with four SFP transceiver slots (see Figure 1-1, Ports 21-24).
+The Gigabit Ethernet Switch is an intelligent multilayer switch (Layer 2, 3) with 20 10/100/1000BASE-T ports and four 10/100/1000BASE-T combination ports that are shared with four SFP transceiver slots (see Figure 1-1, Ports 21-24).
 The rear panel provides two slots for single-port 10 Gigabit Ethernet hot-swappable expansion modules, and two stacking ports.
 Units can be stacked up to eight high through the built-in stacking ports that provide a 48 Gbps stack backplane.